THE MUDDLE FAMILIES

 During the Second World War George enlisted in the Australian Army at Gloucester on 20 October 1939 as Private NX1500 in the 2/2 Infantry Battalion.
 During the war he became a prisoner of war and was in the 6th Division Supply Company when he was discharged on 11 September 1945.

-George and Edith divorced in the late 1940s or early 50s, and Edith moved to Sydney in New South Wales to be near her son who was at boarding school there.
-George is thought to have then lived with another woman in Gloucester by whom he had a daughter.
-George died on 24 December 1979, at the age of 76 (not 74 as recorded on his headstone), and he was buried in Wingham Cemetery.
+After their divorce George lived with another woman in Gloucester by whom he had a daughter.
+George died on 24 December 1979, at the age of 76 (not 74 as recorded on his headstone), and he was buried in Wingham General Cemetery.
 His headstone records that he had been Private NX1500 in the 2/2 Infantry Battalion.
-Edith died in 1990.

 George and Emma’s fourth child was Gladys E Muddle whose birth was registered in Dungog registration district in New South Wales during 1905.
 When she was about 22 years old Gladys married Edgar Hilton Greentree, who was about 24 and known as Ted, in Gosford registration district in New South Wales, which is about 30 miles north of Sydney, during 1927.
 Edgar was the son of Saul and Alice Greentree, and he had been born at Gosford on 17 December 1902.
 Edgar and Gladys had four children, Betty, Keith, June and Gregory.